amazon-archives/service-discovery-ecs-dns/README.md

 ## Installation
 You need a private hosted zone in Route53 to register all the containers for each service.

-To create an ECS Cluster with all the required configuration and the Route53 domain and the example micro-services you can use the CloudFormation template "Service_Discovery_Using_DNS_Base.template".
+To create an ECS Cluster with all the required configuration and the Route53 domain and the example micro-services you can use the CloudFormation template "Service_Discovery_Using_DNS.template".

 You should create a Lambda function to monitor the services, in case a host fails completely and the agent cannot delete the records.
 You can also use the Lambda function to do HTTP health checks for your containers.